Jc-alt logo

 stack = []

-# Traverse until there are no nodes left to process
+# - there are no nodes in stack queue to traverse

-# Go as left as possible, push all left nodes to stack
+# so push as many left nodes to stack for this root

-# Pop the leftmost node (smallest value in subtree)
+# Pop the leftmost node at top of queue

 # overall: tc O(n)